mishpajz-FIT/BI-ZUM-timetableGEN/README.md

 <summary>Dockerised</summary>
 <br>

-1. Clone or download the repository
-2. Navigate to the project's root directory
-3. Run `docker build -t timetablegen .` to build the image
-4. Create a *data* directory, which will contain input files
+1. Create a *data* directory, which will contain input files
-5. Run the image by `docker run -it --rm -v ./data:/data timetablegen`, the data directory will be mounted to the container as a volume, threfore every file in the `./data` directory will be reachable in */data* directory in the container
+2. Run the image using `docker run -it --rm -v ./data:/data mishpajz/timetablegen:latest`, the data directory will be mounted to the container as a volume, threfore every file in the `./data` directory will be reachable in */data* directory in the container
 </details>

 ## Usage